-Seasoned with a wasabi mayo dressing, this salmon sashimi salad bowl feels so fresh and healthy, right from the field and sea to your table, truly delicious!
+Salmon sashimi salad bowl recipe, this salmon sashimi bowl feels so fresh and healthy, seasoned with a wasabi mayo dressing, right from the field and sea to your table, truly delicious!

 Salmon rarely ends up cooked in my household, I mostly buy it sushi grade, which is a guaranty of the freshest fish and seafood suitable for eating raw.